NetGaze/NetGaze/README.md

-# NetWatch
+# NetGaze

 ![Java](https://img.shields.io/badge/Java-17_+-green.svg?style=just-the-message&labelColor=gray)

-NetWatch is a Java-based library/agent designed for server-side network observability for microservices.
+NetGaze is a Java-based library/agent designed for server-side network observability for microservices.
 It provides real-time monitoring and visualization of network connectivity, enabling you to identify and address issues proactively.